What You Need to Know: A Small Business Crisis Manual

-City officials are attempting to track the impact of the outbreak on businesses by inviting businesses to fill out surveys.
-More than 1,100 filled out the first one, and another is underway.
+City officials are attempting to track the impact of the outbreak on businesses by inviting businesses to fill out a series of surveys.
+You can respond to the most recent one here.
 Walsh has said it will help the city plan and prioritize its response efforts.

 If You’re Still Open, Heed the CDC’s Advice

 The agency is offering guidance for essential businesses on how to keep employees safe.

 The city’s Office of Economic Development has hosted two recorded conference calls in recent weeks to answer questions.
 You can watch archived videos of them here and here, and you can submit questions via email at [email protected]